What is transmission electron microscope?

 - TEM is also used in Colleges and universities for research and study purposes.

-- TEM provides 1 million time magnification power as compared to a simple microscope.
+- TEM provides 1 million times of magnification power as compared to a simple microscope.

 - It provides detailed information about the structure of specimens.

-- TEM can produce a high quality and detail image of the specimen.
+- TEM can produce a high-quality and detailed image of the specimen.

 - It is easy to operate with proper training.

 - Permanent images can be produced by it.